itz-me-zappex/flux/README.md

 | `FLUX_PROCESS_EXECUTABLE` | Path to process binary |
 | `FLUX_PROCESS_OWNER` | UID of process |

-Daemon passes absolutely same variables for both 'focus' and 'unfocus' keys.
+Daemon passes absolutely same values for both 'focus' and 'unfocus' keys.

 ### Possible questions
 - Should I trust you and this utility?